 If you believe you meet this criteria then please contact Rates and Valuation's for an application form

-The Local Government Act and the Valuation of Land Act require Council to revalue all properties within Nillumbik every two years.
+The Local Government Act and the Valuation of Land Act require Council to revalue all properties within Nillumbik.
 The Valuations shown on your rates notice are based on the value of your property as at 1 January 2019.
 These values will remain in force until 30 June 2020.